BasThomas/basthomas.github.io/resume.md

 Thursday.
 I was a long term contributor, and took over curation of the newsletter in January 2018.

-## Open Source Software
-I ❤️ OSS.
-Some projects I have been involved in:

-#### GitHawk

-Now superseded by GitHub's own app, GitHawk was an iOS app that made managing GitHub accounts and projects easier.
-I worked on improving accessibility, writing blog posts and developing new features.

-#### Moya
-Moya is a network abstraction layer written in Swift.
-I contributed to this project by improving their documentation, migration from Swift 2 to 3, as well as providing technical support for developers.

 ## Talks
 - Building an Accessibility Culture, One Step at a Time @ Swift Connection 2024, France
 - (Apple) Accessibility at WeTransfer @ Apple Academy Naples, 2023, Italy